jdblischak/smk-simple-slurm/examples/README.md

   attempt

 * `out-of-memory` - Triggers an out-of-memory error.
-Snakemake can handle this by default.
+Snakemake can handle this by default

 * `threads` - Increase the `threads` for a rule.
 It is responsive to `--jobs`.
   In other words, it will scale down the number of threads used if there aren't enough available (thus make sure to pass `{threads}` to the software you are running).
 This mainly applies when running the rules locally (i.e. without the profile).
-When submitting to the cluster, `--jobs` refer literally to jobs, not cores like in local mode.
+When submitting to the cluster, `--jobs` refers literally to jobs, not cores like in local mode

 * `time-integer` - Specify `--time` as an integer (minutes)

-* `time-string` - Specify the time as `"hours:minutes:seconds"`
+* `time-string` - Specify the time as `"days-hours:minutes:seconds"`

 * `timeout` - Triggers a timeout error.
 Snakemake requires the assistance of a custom script to `--cluster-status` to handle this error.
-Otherwise it just stalls indefinitely.
+Otherwise it just stalls indefinitely